antoinechoffrut/la_permanence/README.md

 <img src="La-Permanence-availability.png" alt="Availability at La Permanence coworking spaces"/>
 </p>

-The timeseries exhibits multiplicity two: there is a 24-hour as well as a 7-day seasonality.
+The timeseries exhibits seasonality of multiplicity two: there is a 24-hour as well as a 7-day seasonality.
 It makes thus sense to take averages for each day of the week.

 <p align="center">